zlogic/mendix-docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Mendix Operator v2.20.1 {#2.20.1}

-* We updated the m2ee-sidecar lifecycle to no longer stop the Mendix Runtime if a `ping` times out or fails; an app will now only be restarted by the liveness probe (Ticket 230648).
+* We have updated the m2ee-sidecar lifecycle to no longer stop the Mendix Runtime if a `ping` times out or fails; an app will now only be restarted by the liveness probe (Ticket 230648).
-* We adjusted AWS STS token expiration for envrionments using IRSA, which should prevent occasional _SQLState: 28000 Error code: 0 Message: "FATAL: PAM authentication failed for user …", retrying...(1/4)_ errors (Ticket 234454).
+* We have adjusted AWS STS token expiration for envrionments using IRSA, which should prevent occasional *SQLState: 28000 Error code: 0 Message: "FATAL: PAM authentication failed for user …", retrying...(1/4)* errors (Ticket 234454).
-* We switched the log format to JSON for the `build`, `database` and `file` pods, to help with parsing the logs and automatically assigning log levels and timestamps.
+* We have switched the log format to JSON for the `build`, `database` and `file` pods, to help with parsing the logs and automatically assigning log levels and timestamps.
 * We have updated a library used to validate licenses to the latest non-alpha version.
 * We have updated documentation that OpenShift 4.17 and Postgres 17 are supported by the Mendix Operator.
 * We have addressed a rare deadlock situation which could prevent a failing environment from restarting.